Todd Rundgren: Initiation, Faithful, and Hermit of Mink Hollow

 A Wizard, a True Star included "Rock N Roll Pussy", a song aimed at former Beatle John Lennon.
 In 1974, Rundgren and Lennon were embroiled in a minor feud over comments Rundgren made in the February edition of Melody Maker magazine.
 In the article, he accused Lennon of striking a waitress at the Troubadour in Hollywood and called him a "fucking idiot" proselytizing revolution and "acting like an ass".
 In September, the magazine published Lennon's response, in which he denied the charges and referred to the musician as "Turd Runtgreen": "I have never claimed to be a revolutionary.
 But I am allowed to sing about anything I want!
 Right?"
 Later, Rundgren said, "John and I realized we were being used and I got a phone call from him one day and we just said: 'Let's drop this now.'"

 Initiation (1975) showed more experimentation with synthesizers, and displayed the musical influence of the avant-garde jazz fusion of contemporary acts such as the Mahavishnu Orchestra and Frank Zappa.
 Once again the original LP issue saw Rundgren pushing the medium to its physical limits, with the side-long suite "A Treatise on Cosmic Fire" clocking in at over 35 minutes.

 Released in May 1976, Faithful saw Rundgren celebrating his tenth year as a professional musician.
 The album featured one side of original songs and one side of covers of significant songs from 1966, including the Yardbirds' "Happenings Ten Years Time Ago", the Beach Boys' "Good Vibrations", and two Lennon-penned Beatles songs.
 The arrangements of the covers were intended to sound as close to the originals as possible, and Rundgren's original songs were written as a reflection of his 1960s influences.
 He cited the song "The Verb 'To Love'" as the point in which he made the conscious decision to stop writing superficial love songs and "seek out all other kinds of subject matter to write about".
 Despite the lack of sales and promotion for Faithful, lead single "Good Vibrations" received regular airplay on American radio.

 Following the completion of Faithful, Rundgren spent two months on an eastern spiritual retreat, visiting Iran, Afghanistan, India, Nepal, Sri Lanka, Bali, Thailand, Japan, and Hawaii.
 He also opened Utopia Sound Studios in Lake Hill, New York, just outside of Woodstock, and bought a home nearby, as well as an adjoining property to be taken over as accommodation for artists who used the studio.
 The Lake Hill complex on Mink Hollow Road remained Rundgren's base for the next six years.
 In the interim until his next solo effort, he recorded three albums with Utopia.
 The first, Disco Jets, was a tongue-in-cheek collection of instrumental disco tracks left unreleased until 2001.
-Ra (February 1977) was a concept album based on Egyptian mythology, which prefaced a lavish tour involving an extravagant stage set with a giant pyramid and Sphynx head.
+Ra (February 1977) was a concept album based on Egyptian mythology, which prefaced a lavish tour involving an extravagant stage set with a giant pyramid and Sphinx head.
 Oops!
 Wrong Planet (September 1977), recorded immediately after the tour, signaled the start of a more pop-oriented direction for the group.